zerochaos/zerochaos.github.io/_posts/2018-9-30-leading-cicd-tools-for-your-projects.md

 ![CICD Comparison](/images/postimg/cicdcompare.png)

-### 1. Jenkins
+#### Jenkins
 Jenkins is an open-source automation server in which the central build and continuous integration process take place.
 It is a self-contained Java-based program with packages for Windows, macOS, and other Unix-like operating systems.
 With hundreds of plugins available, Jenkins supports building, deploying, and automating for software development projects.

 **Key features:**

-Easy installation and upgrade on various OSs
+1. Easy installation and upgrade on various OSs
-Simple and user-friendly interface
+2. Simple and user-friendly interface
-Extensible with huge community-contributed plugin resource Easy environment configuration in the user interface Supports distributed builds with master-slave architecture Build schedules based on expressions
+3. Extensible with huge community-contributed plugin resource
+4. Easy environment configuration in the user interface
+5. Supports distributed builds with master-slave architecture
+6. Build schedules based on expressions
-Supports shells and Windows command execution in pre-build steps Supports notification on the build status
+7. Supports shells and Windows command execution in pre-build steps
+8. Supports notification on the build status